|

 subjugated the Serbian peoples and animosity

 between the two still exists to this day.
+The Ottoman Turks would hold power in

 the country until a war alongside Russia